 Spindle cell carcinoma of lung

-Tumours usually shows a concurrent presence of malignant epithelial and homologous sarcomatoid spindle cell components by co-expressing cytokeratin and vimentin in various degrees.
+Tumors usually show a concurrent presence of malignant epithelial and homologous sarcomatoid spindle cell components by co-expressing cytokeratin and vimentin in various degrees.

-We do not know of any specific imaging features specifically for this tumour.
+We do not know of any specific imaging features specifically for this tumor.
 The lesion may either present as endobronchial lesions or peripheral parenchymal lesions.

 - 1. Chang YL, Lee YC, Shih JY et-al. Pulmonary pleomorphic (spindle) cell carcinoma: peculiar clinicopathologic manifestations different from ordinary non-small cell carcinoma.
 Lung Cancer.
 2001;34 (1): 91-7.
 Pubmed citation

 - 2. Matsui K, Kitagawa M. Spindle cell carcinoma of the lung.
 A clinicopathologic study of three cases.
 Cancer.
 1991;67 (9): 2361-7.
 Pubmed citation

 - 3. Morimoto M, Osaki T, Kodate M, Nagaie T, Yamamoto H, Oya M. Spindle cell carcinoma of the lung.
 (2011) General thoracic and cardiovascular surgery.
 59 (2): 129-32. doi:10.1007/s11748-010-0607-x - Pubmed

 - 4. Chu KA, Lin SL, Wang HC, Lu JY, Su JM, Chiang HT.
 Spindle cell carcinoma of the lung: a clinicopathologic presentation of three cases.
 (1998) Zhonghua yi xue za zhi = Chinese medical journal; Free China ed.
 61 (3): 164-9.
 Pubmed